spacetimewave/spacetimewave-web/docs/CONFIG.md

     pnpm -- commitlint --edit ${1}
     ```

+23. Add a `CONTRIBUTING.md` file with the contributing instructions.

+24. Optionally, add a `LICENSE` file with your project license.
+25. Optionally, add a `AUTHORS` file with the authors of the project.

+26. Add a `CHANGELOG.md` file with the version changes every time a new build of the package is published.

-23. Finally, commit your changes and upload your code to GitHub by executing the following commands or more advanced git commands:
+27. Finally, commit your changes and upload your code to GitHub by executing the following commands or more advanced git commands:

 ```console
 git commit -m "feat(scope): msg"